Royal Devon and Exeter Hospital: Southernhay

 In the mid-18th century, Alured Clarke, the newly appointed Dean of Exeter who had already helped with the establishment of a cottage hospital in Winchester (which has since become the Royal Hampshire County Hospital), proposed the idea of a new hospital in Exeter to local gentlemen.

 The committee selected a site on Southernhay, near the city centre, and the foundation stone was laid by Clarke only 35 days after the initial meeting of the committee, with a party of soldiers firing three volleys of small arms to mark the occasion.
 Local architect John Richards provided his services for free, and designed a large brick building with a "architecturally domestic" style, a wing on either side, and a minimum of detail.
 The building was completed and the hospital admitted its first patients in 1743.
 By 1748, the hospital had one hundred beds.

 The new 'Halford wing' was started in 1856, from the bequests of Mrs Halford, and this was used from 1858 to alleviate overcrowding in the hospital.
 A gothic-style chapel was added to the hospital, opening on 31 August 1869, built with a gift from Mr Arthur Kempe, one of the honorary surgeons of the hospital.

 In 1896-7, the 'Victoria wing' was built parallel to the Halford wing, and named for Queen Victoria in recognition of her long reign.
-It was later to have sun balconies added in 1933.
+Sun balconies were added in 1933.
 In 1899, the Duke of York, and his wife visited the hospital and granted it permission to use the "Royal" title.

 Despite the city being regularly subjected to air raids during the Second World War, the hospital escaped damage.
 In 1920, the Victory wing was added, bringing the total bed space to over 300.

 In 1948, the hospital became part of the newly formed National Health Service.